 The fretboard was now ready for brand new frets.
 The slots had been precision cut to set back from the edges, creating a bound fretboard effect.
 This will necessitate nipping the tangs at the ends of the new frets.

-After cleaning (a quick wipe with Naphtha) and rolling the fret wire into a curve on my FretBender, I began the refret.
+After cleaning (a quick wipe with Naphtha) and rolling the straight lengths of fret wire into a curve on my FretBender, I began the refret.
 I started with a piece of wire cut just a bit wider than the fretboard.
 I removed the tang from the very ends of each fret, leaving only the crown of the fret to rest atop the fretboard at the fretboard edge.
 I accomplish this by first nibbling off the tang using a pair of specialty pliers, followed up with clamping the fret onto a small sled included with LMI’s Fret Tang Filer, a device that lets me pass a small sled holding the fret wire next to a stationary file, removing any burrs on the underside of the fret that might prevent the fret from fully seating.

 Next up is to file a bevel into the fret wire ends, sloping them inward toward the center of the fretboard.
 For this task I employed the use of StewMac's Fret Beveling File, which holds a file at 35° in a UHMW block.
 The frets are sized and shaped to fit, but they remain extremely sharp on the ends.
 Those edges will be smoothed in a later step.

 In order to provide for clean fretting of the strings, and to avoid muted notes or string buzz, it is necessary to ensure the surface of the fret wires comprise a plane of consistent height, a process known as fret leveling.
 Under ideal circumstances, one could simply add precision-cut fret wire to a perfectly leveled fretboard and be done with it.
 But minor variations in overall height can be introduced during the fret setting process, where frets can end up more than a couple of thousands off from one another.
 Those variations are typically addressed using sandpaper attached to a dead-flat bar.
 On a neck having a dual-action truss rod, the neck would have been adjusted to dead-flat prior to any radiusing or flattening.

-The last step is to crown and dress (polish) the frets, absolutely essential for the frets I just marred and/or flattened during the fret leveling step.
+The last step is to crown and dress the frets, absolutely essential for the frets I just marred and/or flattened during the fret leveling step.
 Crowning restores the rounded shape to the top of the fret and dressing polishes the scratches out.
 I have several favorite tools for this process, including traditional flat files along with specialty radius diamond files.
 When crowning, it is important to respect the effort that just went into fret leveling, as the height of the fret was just determined.
 Aggressive crowning would easily alter that height.

 For this fret dressing I chose to use a series of graduated abrasive grits embedded in small rubber blocks called Fret Erasers.
 The fretboard remains taped off all during these steps to minimize any contact with the tools.

 To add a high polish to new frets, I like to use a miniature buffing wheel attached to a Dremel, and just target the fret wire.
 As you may recall, I had scheduled to use this guitar for an outdoor concert, and I simply ran out of time.
 I walked the guitar over to the big buffing wheel and, after spending a few minutes on the fretboard, it looked great, but I knew it could look even better.
 I would hold off the final polishing until after the performance.
 With the refret complete, I installed the nut and adjusted the nut slot height.
 Then I adjusted the saddle height for a buttery-smooth low action.
-This being a carbon fiber fretboard, it would not benefit from a light rubdown with fretboard oil, so we are all done!
+This being a carbon fiber fretboard and not wood, it would not benefit from a light rubdown with fretboard oil, so we are all done!
 (At least, for now)